It used to mean long days lying in the shade, listening to the distant hum of a lawn mower, waiting for Christmas and then school.

 Looking for marinade ideas?
 Here are 31 ideas to whet your appetite.

-Serving a whole lot of delicous sides means you can get away with serving less meat.
+Serving a whole lot of delicious sides means you can get away with serving less meat.
 And as sides are a lot cheaper than meat, it will bring your BBQ budget down.

 Here are some cheap and easy side ideas: